PayBreak/retailer-integration-guide/index.md

 You can find more test cards on our [card provider's site](https://docs.adyen.com/support/integration#testcardnumbers).

-### Test Customer Intelligence
+### Simulate Customer Intelligence Responses

-We require the customer's date of birth when gathering intelligence on their credit worthiness.

-In testing, when using the Customer Intelligence calls, the response depends on the day of birth
+We use the day in date of birth to simulate repsonses.
+Note date of birth must still be a valid date.

 Date of Birth range | Advice.
 ---|---